 After viewing the brief clip, the class discussed the topic.
-Later, an anonymous student in the class complained to someone in the U of T administration.
-Shepherd was asked to attend a meeting with Laurier Professor Nathan Rambukkana, Professor Herbert Pimlott, and Adria Joel, a diversity and equity official.
+Later, an anonymous student in the class complained to someone at the Rainbow Centre who in tern passed the complaint to the U of T administration.
+12 Shepherd was asked to attend a meeting with Laurier Professor Nathan Rambukkana, Professor Herbert Pimlott, and Adria Joel, a diversity and equity official.
 They felt that her seminar was "transphobic" and created "a toxic environment," because it exposed students to both points of view.
 They concluded that she should have presented only a positive view in favor of the use of gender-neutral pronouns.
 3

 Shepherd defended cos position, saying that a university is exactly the location where students should be exposed to all points of view in a neutral manner, Professor Rambukkana disagreed.
 Co said that presenting the anti-transgender point of view: